Why F.Y.E. Motorsports Was

 Sprint Car, Modified and Late Model events.

-February, an $8,000 to win event held the week leading up to the Daytona
+February, a week-long $5,000 to win event held the week leading up to the Daytona

 500 each year.